-The Council, or Code of Conduct Committee, will consider the Chief Executive's report in open meeting, except where the alleged breach concerns matters that justify, in accordance with LGOIMA, the exclusion of the public.
-Before making any decision on a specific complaint, the Council or Code of Conduct Committee will give the respondent an opportunity to appear and speak in their own defense.
+The Code of Conduct Committee will consider the Chief Executive's report in open meeting, except where the alleged breach concerns matters that justify, in accordance with the LGOIMA, the exclusion of the public.
+Before making any decision on a specific complaint, the Committee will give the respondent an opportunity to appear and speak in their own defense.
 Members with an interest in the proceedings, including the complainant and the respondent, should not take part in these proceedings in a decision-making capacity.

-The form of penalty that might be applied will depend on the nature of the breach and may include actions set out in clause 13.1 of the Code.
+The form of penalty that might be applied will depend on the nature of the breach and may include actions set out in this Code.

-The report, including recommendations from the Council or Code of Conduct Committee, should that body have no formal delegations, will be heard and accepted by the Council in open session, unless grounds for excluding the public exist, without debate.
+Where the report of the Code of Conduct Committee is referred to the Council, it will be heard in open session, unless ground for exclusion of the public exists and its recommendations accepted without debate.

-Appendix F: Complaints Procedure - Flow Diagram
+Appendix E: Complaints Procedure - Flow Diagram